kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md

 \(1\) A signed letter detailing the name of the sponsor, the purpose of the event, the date and time of the event, the location of the event, all prior events under this section participated in by the sponsor in the current calendar year;

-\(2\) A photocopy of each pilot in command's pilot certificate, medical certificate, and logbook entries that show the pilot is current in accordance with §[[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md#§61.56   Flight review.|§61.56]] and 61.57 of this chapter and that any private pilot has at least 500 hours of flight time; and
+\(2\) A photocopy of each pilot in command's pilot certificate, medical certificate, and logbook entries that show the pilot is current in accordance with [[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md#§61.56   Flight review.|§§61.56]] and 61.57 of this chapter and that any private pilot has at least 500 hours of flight time; and

 \(3\) A signed statement from each pilot that lists all prior events under this section in which the pilot has participated during the current calendar year.